t-d-h/learning-Rust/001-ownership-and-borrowing/readme.md

     name: String,
 }

-fn admire_artwork(art: &Artwork) { // ampersand appears, it means this function only works with a referrences to an Artwork, now owned one
+fn admire_artwork(art: &Artwork) { // ampersand appears, it means this function only works with a references to an Artwork, now owned one
     println!("Wow, it's {}", art.name);
 }